 - Copy of photo ID.

-- Digital photo taken on site by Agency staff, or provide a passport style photo (passport photo or clear headshot with plain background), if appling online.
+- Digital photo taken on site by Agency staff, or provide a current passport style photo (passport photo or clear headshot with plain background), if appling online.

 - Successfully complete any requirements imposed by the Agency Medical Director for an Agency approved Expanded Scope of Practice Class, and Policy Update Class.

 - Meet any requirements of the System-wide CQI program.

 Submit the 4 MCI Field Operations Modules, (http://www.mvemsa.org), not dated earlier than 90 days prior to continuous accreditation, in compliance with Agency policy # 853.00 - Prehospital Training Standards.

 - Please allow 5-7 business days for application processing and issuance of an Paramedic Accreditation card once all requirements have been met.
 NO EXCEPTIONS.